 Any plan—whether for a school or business—starts with a goal that is understandable and acceptable to the majority of the stakeholders.
 In the case of starting kindergarten, the goal is having kids transition to full-time school, ultimately preparing them for first grade and developing the foundation for a strong 12-year education.
 Everyone involved—the kids, parents, grandparents, teachers, administrators, and even the community—has a stake in this goal.
 The goal is easy to communicate and remember and gets strong buy-in from almost all stakeholders.
 This same sort of support and acceptance is what should be true for your organization’s mission and vision.

 Before the first day of school, a supply list was sent to all the students, and the school held an open house.
 During this open house, the teacher met with parents and students to explain the expectations as well as acceptable and unacceptable behaviors.
 Students needed to bring their supplies and the teacher made sure everyone had their supplies.
-This ensures students will get off to a good start.
-Problems can happen when a family doesn’t attend the open house as their students aren’t as well prepared the first day and do not understand what is acceptable behavior.
+This ensured students got off to a good start.
+Problems can occur when a family doesn’t attend the open house because their students aren’t as well prepared for the first day and don’t always understand what is acceptable behavior.
 This is no different than in an organization; if everyone understands the values and expectations and has the correct tools to do their jobs, it is much easier to achieve their organization’s plan.
-If some are not on board, don’t understand the expected behaviors (the organization’s values), or don’t have the correct tools to do the job, the best planning will still lead to poor execution.
+If some are not on board, don’t understand the expected behaviors (the organization’s values), or don’t have the correct tools to do the job, even the best planning will still lead to poor execution.
 Taking time to explain what is expected and to check to make sure everyone is prepared is critical to executing the plan.

 The school also sent out an email to all parents and guardians to sign into an app that gives daily updates on your child’s behavior, what was covered in class today, an overview of the next day, and anything that needs to be worked on at home with the child.
 This daily feedback allows the parent to know how the plan is working, what adjustments are needed, and helps prepare the child for the next day.
 The parent can also email the teacher with questions related to his/her child’s progress and let the teacher know if there are issues that arise.
 This level of transparency and communication is key to the successful execution of the plan and is much different than when my son was in school.
 Back then, we really only knew what was happening with his education if he got in trouble, when the teacher sent home occasional class updates and when there were parent-teacher conferences.